- Home

 The influence exerted by the Federal Government on the economy and the occurrence of political, economic and social events, may adversely affect the Brazilian economy, its business and the market value of Brazilian securities, including its shares.
 The Company defines the factors below as the main macroeconomic risks to which it is exposed and which may adversely and materially affect it.

-• Political and economic instability may adversely affect the Company’s business, results of operations and share price
+- Political and economic instability may adversely affect the Company’s business, operating results and share price;

-• The Company is subject to macroeconomic and political risks related to the countries where it operates and / or to which it exports, such as
+- Environmental, food and health standards, and may adversely affect them in the event of non-compliance; • The Company is subject to macroeconomic and political risks related to the countries where it operates and/or to which it exports, such as:

-• Increases in trade barriers for the import and export of products in the food sector, such as increased taxes and import tariffs on their products, government subsidies and prohibitions or imposition of restrictions on exporting their products to certain markets
+- Increases in trade barriers for the import and export of food products, such as increased taxes and import tariffs on its products, government subsidies and prohibitions or imposition of restrictions on the export of its products to certain markets;

-• Changes in the understanding or text of the legislation and regulations applicable to the markets in which it operates, including those of a tax, labor, environmental and health surveillance nature, or inconsistencies between laws and regulations of the different markets in which it operates
+- Changes in the understanding or text of the legislation and regulations applicable to the markets in which it operates, including those of a tax, labor, environmental and health surveillance nature, or inconsistencies between the legislation and regulations of the different markets in which it operates;

-• Political, economic, exchange rate instability and devaluation of local currencies
+- Political, economic and exchange rate instability and devaluation of local currencies;

-• Strikes in ports, customs, revenue and federal police and other interruptions in the transport of their products
+- Strikes at ports, customs, revenue and federal police and other interruptions in the transportation of its products;

 The macroeconomic risk factors listed above are not exhaustive, for more information access our Reference Form.